BackColin and Renata Hume: Our House

 The final result, with the beach on the right and the deep end on the left.
 We now have lots of baby newts, which Penny the other cat will be interested in when they get bigger.

 2021 — the saga still continues!
 Renata had never been keen on the large pond just behind the house, but it seemed an enormous job to get rid of it.
 After 20 years of feeding the fish, creating a new stream, buying and maintaining many pumps and filtration systems, she decided to get rid of it.
 On 23rd February the pond was emptied and the fish taken to somewhere in Knebworth where a new pond is being built for them.
-Three of our neighbours are having building work done, so I transported many barrow-loads of earth and rubble (with assistance from a few neighbours) to fill in the large hole.
+Three of our neighbours were having building work done, so I transported many barrow-loads of earth and rubble (with assistance from a few neighbours) to fill in the large hole.
 Renata removed some of the plastic liner — some of it will stay.
 All the odd-shaped paving stones round the edge have gone in, together with anything else she decided she didn't want.
 On 5th March, Mike Hann (who also opens for NGS and runs our local Letchworth Open Garden scheme) came to cut up the bridge and take it away — he and his wife are well organised and the whole job was done very quickly.
 He plans to use it to make garden sculptures.
 Three days late 4 tonnes of top-soil were dumped on our drive, and the wheelbarrowing started again: with some help from a neighbour we carried this to the back and into the hole.
-Less than two weeks start to finish, except that the soil will settle and we'll need to add more at intervals.
+Less than two weeks start to finish, except that the soil settled and we had to add more at intervals.
 We needed a path where the bridge was, so on 15th March a load of aggregate, sand, cement and pavious arrived and Renata has created our final (probably) path and transformed the area into yet more garden.

 The fish on their way to a new home